-Following the last piece on the Disney-Fox deal I wanted to take a look at the spin-off company (‘SpinCo’) that Fox shareholders will be acquiring.
+Following the last piece on the Disney-Fox deal I wanted to take a look at the spin-off company (‘SpinCo’) that Fox (NASDAQ: FOX) shareholders will be acquiring.
 From what we know at this early stage this will essentially consist of the Fox News Channel, Fox Business Network, Fox Broadcast Company, Fox Sports 1 & 2, Big Ten Network and, finally, around 28 local TV stations.

 Now, at first glance that collection of assets seems to provide some insulation from the major issue facing TV network owners: the ‘on-demand’ streaming revolution.
 If my household’s viewing habits are anything to go by then the main source of flux comes from scripted content consumption – basically stuff like dramas, sitcoms, and movies.
 There’s been a huge permanent shift toward watching that kind of stuff via online mediums such as Netflix.
 There are still a few big ticket shows that have withstood the trend but not all that many relative to the dozens we watch online.